The Uwell Caliburn pod system has become quite a crowd pleaser and from what I have heard could be a worthy rival for my beloved Smok Nord.

 Uwell tend to pack the flavour into their kits, I own the incredible Nunchaku kit and other kits with a lot of fans include the new Amulet Watch vape and the Crown 4 kit.
 (P.S.
 I have tried the Amulet and it really surprised me with the flavour it was kicking out!).

 So can this little, low price pod kit really deliver the flavour?
+Is it one of the best pod vapes available?
 Let’s get stuck in and find out!

 What Can We Expect From The Uwell Caliburn Pod Kit?